charliecalvert/CloudNotes/Assignments/DeliciousQuery.md

 We create an object called queryDelicious with with four methods and two properties.
 Three of the methods are defined inside the object literal, the fourth, called **runQuery** is defined after the object literal is declared.
 Normally one would not mix the two styles like this, however, I do this only because we are in a teaching environment: I want to show you that you have a choice of two different styles when declaring JavaScript objects.
 It is up to you choose the one you prefer.

+The JavaScript **map** function takes an array of one sort, and converts it into a modified array of a similar type.
+You pass it to a callback, and each element in the array will be passed to it.
+Inside that callback, you can transform the objects in the array.
+After map returns, you have a new array, one in which each element of your array has been transformed by your callback.

 ## Step 05: Create Array {#create-array}

 In **test-basic.js** add the following tests, and get them to pass: